I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 Angkor Wat Is A Large Religious Complex

-Experience Ancient City Planning
+Angkor Wat Shows Exceptional Ancient City Planning

 The Angkor Wat site is massive as it extends over 400 square kilometers.
 Angkor Wat area has temple complexes and hydraulic structures that include basins, dykes, reservoirs, and canals.
 It shows that there was once a well-developed water and communication route.

 The Angkor Wat area shows some advanced city planning for its days.
-The remains of Angkor Wat show us the high level of social order and ranking of the Khmer Empire.
+The remains of Angkor Wat show us the high social order and ranking of the Khmer Empire.
 It shows us a city and area that had well-thought-out planning.

 Angkor Wat promises to offer you some vibrant experiences.
 I like to say that Angkor Wat shows the very best of Cambodia because you get to see firsthand how magnificent the Khmer civilization was during the time of Angkor Wat.

 During the height of Angkor Wat, the area was the center of Southeast Asia.
 The famous Khmer Emperor Suryavarman II was known to be a great diplomat.
-Even visitors from as far as way as China came to Angkor Wat in the 12th century.
+Even visitors from as far as China came to Angkor Wat in the 12th century.

-Go Off The Beaten Track
+In Angkor Wat, You Can Go Off The Beaten Track

 This is why you will still find some people living in the area and even rice continuing to be cultivated.